 Essentially, yes.
-Charter Communications purchased Time Warner Cable back in 2016, right around the same time that Charter also acquired Bright House Networks.
+Charter Communications purchased Time Warner Cable in 2016, right around the same time Charter also acquired Bright House Networks.
 At the time, those two moves made Spectrum the second-largest US internet service provider and third-largest TV provider.

 Are there Spectrum packages available?

-There are an assortment of Spectrum packages available, including Triple Play (internet, TV and home phone) and Double Play (two of the aforementioned services) bundles.
-Most of the package options offer the 200Mbps plan, and those that feature Internet Ultra (the 400Mbps plan) are available only in certain areas.
-You can expect to save anywhere from $5 to $10 a month depending on the Spectrum package you select.
+An assortment of Spectrum packages is available, including Triple Play (internet, TV and home phone) and Double Play (two of the services mentioned above) bundles.
+Most package options offer the 200Mbps plan (or 300Mbps, if offered in your area) and those that feature Internet Ultra (the 400 or 500Mbps plan) are available only in certain areas.
+Depending on the Spectrum package you select, you can expect to save anywhere from $5 to $10 a month.

 Is Spectrum Internet fast?

 The quick answer is that it depends on what plans are available in your area.
 The Spectrum Internet Gig plan is plenty fast, at 940Mbps, but is not the fastest residential plan in the US.
 (AT&T, for example, offers a 5Gbps plan in select areas and Xfinity has a 6Gbps offering.)